A simple guide for startups to determine marketing budget

-The greatest Catch-22 many young companies face in growing and marketing their businesses is this: you need to grow your brand to make money but have zero money.
+The greatest catch-22 many young companies face in growing and marketing their business is this: you need to grow your brand to make money, but have zero money.
 For more established brands, you may want to experiment with newer marketing, like content marketing or native ads.
 So where does the money go?
 How can you determine a marketing budget?
-What’s the return on investment (ROI)?
+What’s the return on investment?
 Well, here’s a handy guide and quick reference to do just that.

 Let’s assume that the best way to determine your marketing budget is a percentage of the company’s projected or established gross revenue.
-It is often recommended that companies that have been in business for 1-5 years should allocate 12–20% of their gross revenue or projected revenue on marketing for the year.
-Whereas established companies would allocate 1-10% on marketing from sales revenue, a startup should spend more money because it has to create buzz and market share as well as build industry connections.
+It is often recommended that companies that have been in business for one to five years should allocate 12–20 percent of their gross revenue or projected revenue on marketing for the year.
+Whereas established companies would allocate one to 10 percent on marketing from sales revenue, a startup should spend more money because it has to create buzz and market share as well as build industry connections.

 From business cards to letterheads to outdoor signs (depending on what’s right for your company), branding is the first impression of your business.
 Depending on your budget, you can receive relatively inexpensive designs and determine what products (brochures, business cards, menus, etc.) are right for you business.
 Remember that branding is an investment for the future of your company and you’ll want to fork over a chunk of cash to perfect the look.
 A small design agency may charge between $4,000–5,000 for branding, but cheaper alternatives exist.
 This is your company’s first impression; you’ll want to make it count.

 The more web savvy you and your staff are, the easier setting up your website is going to be.
 However, if you’d like your website to look like the rest of your branding, hire some extra help.
-Website messaging, positioning, SEO, content, site upkeep fees and, of course, talent are factors to consider to elevate your website’s presence.
-Generally, an all-inclusive website can cost $3,500-$5,000 if you go to the professionals.
+Website messaging, positioning, SEO, content, site upkeep fees, and talent are factors to consider to elevate your website presence.
+Generally, an all-inclusive website can cost $3,500–5,000 if you go to the professionals.
 Remember to make sure it’s mobile-friendly, otherwise you are just another victim to Mobilegeddon.

 The cheapest way to network?
-Attend other companies events, which is a compelling option for many startups.
+Attend other company events, which is a compelling option for many startups.
 However, holding events is essential for many industries, and typically range in budget.
-For one event, allocate at least $5,000 and go from there to build your network and events.
+For one event, allocate at least $5,000 and go from there to build your network.